Twitter Poster User Guide

 - From oldest to newest - content will be posted starting from the oldest.

-If you wish to post only recent content to your Twitter accounts, you are recommended to use "Only new" option.
+If you wish to post only recent content to your Twitter accounts, you are recommended to use the "Only new" option.

-If you wish to ensure the gradual update of your Twitter accounts, you are recommended to use "From newest to oldest" option.
+If you wish to ensure the gradual update of your Twitter accounts, you are recommended to use the "From newest to oldest" option.

-If you make posts from content feeds where timestamp does not matter, for example, product feeds or affiliate feeds, you may use "Random" option.
+If you make posts from content feeds where timestamp does not matter, for example, product feeds or affiliate feeds, you may use the "Random" option.